-- a) For all students, all uniform items except outerwear, socks, and shoes MUST be purchased through our LandsEnd.com online uniform shop. - b) Lands' End carries sizes ranging from small children through adult sizes. - c) Uniform tops: - 1) All uniform shirts and tops will be purchased through our Lands' End uniform shop. - 2) Uniform polo shirts are available in black, cobalt blue, deep purple, evergreen, red, & orange. - 3) Hooded sweatshirts are not considered outerwear and are not considered part of the dress code. - 4) All uniform tops, including polos and outerwear must have the appropriate school logo embroidered on them. - d) Uniform bottoms:
+- a) All uniform items except outerwear, socks, and shoes MUST be purchased through our LandsEnd.com online uniform shop. - b) Lands' End carries sizes ranging from small children through adult sizes. - c) Uniform shirts and tops: - 1) All uniform shirts and tops are to be purchased through our Lands' End uniform shop. - 2) Uniform polo shirts are available in black, cobalt blue, deep purple, evergreen, red, & orange and are required to have the school logo. - 3) Additional uniform tops such as sweaters, vests, fleece jackets, etc... are available in various colors and styles and are not required to have the school logo. - 4) Only uniform shirts and tops can be worn inside the classroom and while inside the venue during field trip outings and events. - 5) Approved outerwear consists of coats, jackets, blazers, rain gear, winter hats, scarves and gloves.